DataDog/datadog-agent/cmd/agent/gui/README.md

 #### Disabling the GUI
 The GUI can be disabled altogether by setting its port to -1 in your datadog.yaml file.

+#### In development
+- The 'Restart Agent' feature is not yet implemented for non-windows platforms
+- A more robust authentication system is in progress